 Dr. Anders was married in September of 2011 and has embraced the recent move to the Baltimore area.
 In his free time he enjoys attending concerts and collecting music.
 Dr. Anders also collects and seeks out domestic craft brewed beer.
 Currently he lives with two Jack Russell terriers adopted through marriage and he looks forward to rescuing a large breed mutt in the near future.

-Dr. Burgess is originally from the United Kingdom, where he grew up around dogs, cats, horses and small furry creatures.
-In 2002 he graduated as the Pfizer Veterinary Student of the Year from the Royal School of Veterinary Studies in Edinburgh, Scotland, and became a Member of the Royal College of Veterinary Surgeons (MRCVS).
+Rich is originally from the United Kingdom, where he grew up around dogs, cats, horses and small furry creatures.
+In 2002, he graduated as the Pfizer veterinary student of the year, from the Royal School of Veterinary Studies in Edinburgh, Scotland and became a Member of the Royal College of Veterinary Surgeons.

-After graduation he worked in general practice as a small animal veterinarian for 2 1/2 years in Manchester, England.
+After graduation he worked as a small animal veterinarian for 2 1/2 years in Manchester, England.
 During this time he took advanced training courses in ultrasonography and fracture management and developed his interest in small animal surgery.
-Dr. Burgess spent a year working and traveling in New Zealand and Australia prior to completing a small animal rotating internship at Mississippi State University.
+Rich spent a year working and traveling in New Zealand and Australia prior to completing a small animal rotating internship at Mississippi State University.
 During his internship he conducted a biomechanical study to help better understand cranial cruciate disease in dogs.

-Dr. Burgess completed his surgical residency at Purdue University where he was enrolled in a Masters of Science program and was also responsible for teaching veterinary students and caring for patients in the university teaching hospital.
-Dr. Burgess gained a wide range of orthopedic, neurological and soft tissue surgical experience, including minimally invasive techniques, and he received extensive training in laparoscopy and arthroscopy.
-He worked closely with the neurological service at Purdue.
-He attended advanced courses on fracture management, arthroscopy and total joint replacement.
+Rich completed his surgical residency at Purdue University, Indiana.
+At Purdue, he was enrolled in a Masters of Science program, taught veterinary students and worked in the university teaching hospital.
+Rich gained a wide range of orthopedic, neurological and soft tissue surgical experience, including minimally invasive techniques.
+He received extensive training in laparoscopy and arthroscopy and worked closely with the neurological service at Purdue.
+He attended advanced course on fracture management, arthroscopy and total joint replacement.
 His research focused mainly on minimally invasive surgery and total hip replacement surgery in dogs, specifically looking at bone in-growth into metal implants, which will help reduce the need for implant replacement.
 Rich was part of the pioneering team at Purdue that investigated the feasibility of Natural Orifice Trans-lumenal Endoscopic Surgery (N.O.T.E.S.) in dogs.

-In 2011 he passed the American College of Veterinary Surgeons (ACVS) board examination and carries diplomate status.
-He has published scientific papers in a number of peer- reviewed veterinary journals and has lectured at state and national conferences.
+In 2011 he passed the American College of Veterinary Surgeons board examination and carries diplomate status.
+He has published scientific papers in a number of peer reviewed veterinary journals and has lectured at state and national conferences.
 His current interests include minimally invasive procedures, critical care and traumatology.
 He performs orthopedic, soft tissue and neurological surgeries on a regular basis.

-In his spare time Dr. Burgess is either swimming, road biking or running in preparation for an Iron Man competition.
-In 2009 he completed the Indianapolis Marathon and has run a number of half-marathons and triathlons.
-Rich is also an enthusiastic sailor and is learning to wind surf.
+In his spare time, Rich is either swimming, road biking or running.
+In 2009 he completed the Indianapolis marathon and has run a number of half marathons and triathlons.
+Rich has three young children and a black Labrador rescue.